lz-green/macSetup/README.md

 * **Startup Setup**: Ensures that the required items start on startup using [loginitems](https://github.com/OJFord/loginitems).
 * **Terminal Customisation**: Setting up the Terminal using JXA.

+## Install

+Download, *review*, then execute the script:

+> curl --remote-name https://github.com/bhdicaire/mac-setup/blob/master/run less mac
+> sh mac 2>&1 | tee ~/mac-setup.log

+Your last mac-setup run will be saved to ~/mac-setup.log.
+Read through it to see if you can debug the issue yourself.

 ## Quick Start